Frequently Asked Questions:

 There is no limit to the number of students that can join a waiting list.

-Question 12: Will I be notified if I'm enrolled in a course through a waiting list?
+Question 12: Will I be notified if I'm enrolled in a cours through a waiting list?

 Yes.
 ROSI will send an email to your U of T email account notifying you that have been enrolled into a course from a waiting list.
 Because of this, it is extremely important that you activate and regularly check your U of T email account, and update your ROSI personal information to include this email address.
 You will still be responsible for enrolling in any practical or tutorial sections associated with the course (see Question 6.)